shivharis/turtlebot3_wiki/docs/source/teleoperation.rst

 ..
 TIP:: The following instructions are useless when it is operated on the TurtleBot3's SBC. **Do this at your Remote PC**.

-TurtleBot3 can be teleoperated by various devices. it is tested by using several wireless devices e.g. PS3, XBOX 360, ROBOTIS RC100, etc. These examples, except the LEAP Motion example, can be operated by ROS on Ubuntu mate 16.04 with Raspberry Pi 3 and OpenCR which controls the Dynamixel XM-430.
+TurtleBot3 can be teleoperated by various devices. it is tested by using several wireless devices e.g. PS3, XBOX 360, ROBOTIS RC100, etc. These examples, except the LEAP Motion example, can be operated by ROS on Ubuntu mate 16.04 with Raspberry Pi 3 and OpenCR which controls the Dynamixel.

 .. raw:: html

   <iframe width="640" height="360" src="https://www.youtube.com/embed/Z4s18hlazb4" frameborder="0" allowfullscreen></iframe>

+|

 Keyboard
 --------

-[Remote PC] Get the teleoperation package which uses the keyboard.
+[``Remote PC``] Get the teleoperation package which uses the keyboard.

 .. code-block:: bash

   sudo apt-get install ros-kinetic-teleop-twist-keyboard

-[Remote PC] Launch the file for simple teleoperation test.
+[``Remote PC``] Launch the file for simple teleoperation test.

 .. code-block:: bash

   roslaunch turtlebot3_bringup turtlebot3_teleop_key.launch

-[Remote PC] If the file succeeds to be launched, the following will be appeared to the terminal.
+[``Remote PC``] If the file succeeds to be launched, the following will be appeared to the terminal.

 .. code-block:: bash